timyers/r-learning-resources-for-genomics/README.md

 ### Miscellaneous

--[HTTP testing in R](https://books.ropensci.org/http-testing/index.html) - This book is meant to be a free, central reference for developers of `R` packages accessing web resources.
+- [HTTP testing in R](https://books.ropensci.org/http-testing/index.html) - This book is meant to be a free, central reference for developers of `R` packages accessing web resources.
+- [Get Better At Testing Your R Package](https://http-testing-r.netlify.app/) - This tutorial is about advanced testing of `R` packages, with HTTP testing as a case study.

 ### Contributing